 The benefits of healthy living are well documented and continually impressed upon patients.
 But have you thought about how an organizational approach to employee health could actually strengthen your business?

-“There’s a huge cost to employers when there’s turnover of any kind,” explained Susan Moriconi, vice president of human resources at Omnicell, a medication and supply automation company based in the San Francisco Bay area.
+“There’s a huge cost to employers when there’s a turnover of any kind,” explained Susan Moriconi, vice president of human resources at Omnicell, a medication and supply automation company based in the San Francisco Bay area.

 “But when an organization is invested in and committed to the health of their employees…those people will want to remain with their employer and make a career.
 Which means organizations can retain institutional memory and scale of knowledge that people gain while they’re working,” she added.